GriffinJohnston/ldrs/readme.md

 [📖 Remix guide →](/framework-guides.md#remix)
 [📖 Gatsby guide →](/framework-guides.md#gatsby)

-## Where are the old React Components?
+## Where's the old library?

-They will continue to live on [npm](npmjs.com/package/@uiball/loaders), but are no longer maintained.
-That being said, switching to LDRS is pretty darn easy, and many of the loaders themselves have been improved.
+It will continue to live on [npm](npmjs.com/package/@uiball/loaders) and [GitHub](https://github.com/GriffinJohnston/uiball-loaders-legacy), but is no longer maintained.
+That being said, upgrading to LDRS is pretty darn easy, and many of the loaders themselves have been improved.
 Give it a go why dontcha.

 ## Options